Elevating Brand Loyalty: Your Roadmap to a Vibrant Customer Community

 Look for existing communities

-Try to find people who are already connecting around your product.
+Try to find people who are already connecting with your product.
 Look at what they are talking about to guide the formation of your community.

 Facebook groups and Reddit communities are two places where groups may already exist.
 Use the search bar on each platform to find out if this is the case.